Lady Elliot Island is an easy-to-reach paradise on the Great Barrier Reef, famous for its manta ray population.

 Meet a manta ray

-Lady Elliot is one of top five destinations on Earth for diving with manta rays, according to the Professional Association of Diving Instructors (PADI).
+Lady Elliot is one of the top five destinations on Earth for diving with manta rays, according to the Professional Association of Diving Instructors (PADI).
 You can snorkel or dive with manta rays all year round (though they congregate in larger numbers between May and September).
 These gentle, awe-inspiring creatures have wings spanning up to seven metres (23 feet).

 Take a turtle tour